krist00fer/tessel-azure-labs/labs/docker/README.md

 	CMD ./tmp/start.sh

 Add another file called start.sh.
-This script file can be edited without the need to rebuild the container image.
+The commands in this script file are not cached by Docker (due to the CMD line in the Dockerfile) so we can update these steps faster since they will be executing on every 'run' command as we'il see later on.

 	cat > start.sh
 	pico start.sh

 Insert the following snippet in the start.sh file.
-Replace the GITREPO tag with the GIT repository URL (https://github.com/[name]/[REPO].git) that contains the REST API code for our Node application.
+Replace the GITREPO tag with the GIT repository URL (https://github.com/[name]/[REPO].git) that contains the REST API code for our Node.js application.

 	cd /tmp